 • Student (up to 25 minutes, any genre)

 • One Minute Movie (exactly one minute, any genre)

 • Short Screenplay (30 pages or less)

-• Films must be submitted via Withoutabox's Secure Online Screener method, on region 2 DVD, or as a digital file, and should be clearly labelled with the title, running time and contact information.
+• Films must be submitted via Withoutabox's Secure Online Screener method.
+Only as a last resort should films be submitted on region 2 DVD/bluray, or as a digital file, and should be clearly labelled with the title, running time and contact information.

 • Submitted copies will not be returned due to the high volume of entries we receive.